dominicparga/osmgraphing/README.md

 Welcome to the `osmgraphing`-repo! `:)`
 Goal of this repo is parsing [openstreetmap][osm]-data to calculate traffic-routes and different related use-cases on it.
-This repo deals with analyzing selfish routing and learning metrics for balancing load in street-networks.
+This repo will be involved in dealing with the analysis of selfish routing and learning metrics for balancing load in street-networks.
 All calculations should be done effectively on a single desktop instead of an expensive cluster.

+## Reason for `version < 1.0.0`

+I'm currently building this library for my master-thesis, leading to interface-changes with breaking changes (at least) every few weeks, why version `1.0.0` is not supported yet.
+However, the underlying parser and graph-structure are working very stable, efficiently, tested with different maps (see `resources/`), and will be used in `April 2020` to simulate different routing-scenarios, so version `1.0.0` should be reached soon. `:)`

 ## Setup and usage